 Idealist.com: Specializing in the non-profit sector, Idealist includes both paid and free internships around the world.

-- Career Center at your School/College: Not only do most vacancies are first posted there, the good folks over at most Career Centers also lend a hand in creating or proofreading your college resume.
+Career Center at your School/College: Not only do most vacancies first posted there, but the good folks over at most Career Centers also lend a hand in creating or proofreading your intern resume.

-- Senior/Alumni Students: Your immediate seniors will always be one step ahead of you, so our advise is to leverage that.
+Senior/Alumni Students: Your immediate seniors will always be one step ahead of you, so our advice is to leverage that.
 Additionally, their internships are fresh and their insights will be more relevant to you than anyone else's.

-- Resume Experts @ Hiration: If none of that works out, our Resume Experts will be at your service 24x7!
-Just shout out in the comments below or visit our website in case you have any doubts pertaining to your college resume.
+Resume Experts @ Hiration: If none of that works out, our Resume Experts will be at your service 24x7!
+Just shout out in the comments below or visit our website in case you have any doubts pertaining to your intern resume.

-Lastly, nothing beats more than perserverance.
+Lastly, nothing beats more than perseverance.
 If you've zeroed in on a company or two for which you'd be willing to give your heart and soul, start cold calling them.

 What if they are not looking for interns?
 Doesn't matter.
-Drop in your resume anyway.
-A lot of companies rely on their existing database first whenever they want to fulfill their hiring requirements, and it wouldn't hurt if your resume is just there for them to peruse in such a situation.
+Drop-in your internship resume anyway.
+A lot of companies rely on their existing database first whenever they want to fulfill their hiring requirements, and it wouldn't hurt if your internship resume is just there for them to peruse in such a situation.